architech-boards/brancaboard/source/STM32F0Discovery.rst

 **Blue**
 and
 **Green**
-leds are flashing and this means that the STM WiFi module is trying to connect to the WiFi Router.
+LED flash, and this means that the module STM WiFi is trying to connect to your WiFi router.

 **After**
 **2**